winterfive/generate-random/README.md

 # generate-random
-User input is used to create and serch a 2D array of random numbers
+User input is used to create and search a 2D array of random numbers